zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-modify.md

 > [!div class="checklist"]
 > * Update the number of instances reserved in a capacity reservation.
-> * Resize VMs associated with a capacity reservation group.
+> * Resize VMs associated to a capacity reservation group.
 > * Delete the capacity reservation group and capacity reservation.

 ## Update the number of instances reserved